-The Department of Fine Arts at Loyola University offers majors (or equivalent degree programs) in Art History, Music, Theatre, and the Visual Arts (with a concentration in either Studio Art or Photography).
+The Department of Fine Arts at Loyola University Maryland offers Majors (or equivalent degree programs) in Art History, Music, Theatre, and the Visual Arts (with a concentration in either Studio Art or Photography).
 Minors and interdisciplinary majors are also offered in all of these areas.
 Each one of the programs in the department provides its students with a rigorous and comprehensive curriculum designed to first introduce students to the discipline and then develop increasing levels of mastery of the knowledge, skills, and habits of the field.
 Introductory level courses present the basic foundation in each discipline with no previous experience necessary.
 Upper division courses offer more specialized studies, ordinarily building upon the experiences of the introductory classes.
 Advanced students may apply for an internship or undertake a senior project in their specific discipline.
 Additionally, all Loyola undergraduates choose one Fine Arts course as an integral part of the Core Curriculum.